 Animals with horns may use their horns for purposes other than assault and defense, such as digging for food in the ground or removing tree bark.

-Additionally, they may be used in mating rituals.
-Horn blood channels also aid in regulating the animal’s body temperature.
+Horn blood channels may also be used in mating rituals.
+They help regulate the animal’s body temperature.

 Horns can be little and straight or long and twisted, appearing in different sizes and shapes.